aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/cmdline_plugin.rst

 The discovery of plugins via entry points follows exactly the same mechanisms as all other plugin types.

-The possibility of pluging cli commands into each other is a feature of ``click`` a python library that greatly simplifies the task.
-You can find in-debth documentation here: `Click 6.0 docs <click_docs>`_.
+The possibility of plugging cli commands into each other is a feature of ``click`` a python library that greatly simplifies the task.
+You can find in-depth documentation here: `Click 6.0 docs <click_docs>`_.

 .. _click_docs: http://click.pocoo.org/6/